 - The notes are designed for investors who seek a return of at least 1.5 times the appreciation of a basket of one commodity and futures contracts on two commodities (each a "Commodity Futures Contract" and together, the "Commodity Futures Contracts") up to a maximum total return on the notes of at least 30.00% at maturity, or early exit prior to maturity at a premium if, on the Review Date, the Basket Closing Level is at or above the Call Level.
 If the notes are not automatically called, investors will lose some or all of their principal if the Ending Basket Level is less than the Starting Basket Level by more than 10%.
 Investors in the notes should be willing to accept this risk of loss and be willing to forgo interest payments, in exchange for the opportunity to receive a premium payment if the notes are automatically called or a capped, leveraged upside payment if the notes are not automatically called.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - The Review Date, and therefore the date on which an automatic call may be initiated, is November 14, 2011. - Senior unsecured obligations of JPMorgan Chase & Co. maturing May 24, 2012[†] - Minimum denominations of \$20,000 and integral multiples of \$1,000 in excess thereof - The notes are expected to price on or about May 13, 2011 and are expected to settle on or about May 18, 2011.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - The notes are not commodity futures contracts and are note regulated under the Commodity Exchange Act of 1936, as amended (the "Commodity Exchange Act").
+The notes are offered pursuant to an exemption from regulation under the Commodity Exchange Act that is available to securities that have one or more payments indexed to the value, level or rate of one or more commodities, which is set out in section 2(f) of that statute.
+Accordingly, you are not afforded any protection provided by the Commodity Exchange Act or any regulation promulgated by the Commodity Futures Trading Commission. - The Review Date, and therefore the date on which an automatic call may be initiated, is November 21, 2011. - Senior unsecured obligations of JPMorgan Chase & Co. maturing June 1, 2012[†] - Minimum denominations of \$20,000 and integral multiples of \$1,000 in excess thereof - The notes are expected to price on or about May 20, 2011 and are expected to settle on or about May 25, 2011.